0xFableOrg/xchain/pages/direction.md

 They also do not provide atomicity, which is the property that the transaction on the source chain succeeds only if the transaction on the destination chain also succeeds.
-This is a very difficult property to attain, and can only be achieved in full generality via internal bridges.
+This is a very difficult property to attain, and can only be achieved in full generality via native bridges.

-Any external bridge must also contend with possible re-orgs of the source chain, meaning that the minimal safe delay for cross-chain transfers is the finality delay of the source chain.
+Any third-party bridge must also contend with possible re-orgs of the source chain, meaning that the minimal safe delay for cross-chain transfers is the finality delay of the source chain.
 This isn't an issue for L1 → L2 rollup bridges as the L2 reorgs when L1 reorgs, but the L2 → L1 direction is actually much slower than the finality delay, as it needs to wait for the challenge period.